 Athens GA, Atlanta, Baltimore, Chicago, Cleveland, Columbia MO, Columbus, Denver, Des Moines, Duke University, NC, Durham & Chapel Hill, East Lansing, Flagstaff, AZ, Houston, Iowa City, Las Vegas, Los Angeles, Lubbock TX, Manhattan KS, Muncie IN, New Orleans, New York City, Oneonta, Pittsburgh, Plattsburgh, Providence, Richmond VA, San Fernando Valley, San Francisco, Twin Cities, West Georgia (University)

 According to the CDC “non-contact unwanted sexual experiences,” including street harassment, are the most prevalent form of sexual violence for both men and women in the United States.
 Internationally, studies show that between 70-99% of women (stat from Stop Street Harassment) experience street harassment at some point during their lives.
-Comments from “You’d look good on me” to groping, flashing and assault are a daily, global reality for women and LGBTQ individuals, but street harassment is rarely reported, and culturally accepted as ‘the price you pay’ for being a woman or for being gay.
+Comments from “You’d look good on me” to groping, flashing and assault are a daily, global reality for women and LGBTQI individuals, but street harassment is rarely reported, and culturally accepted as ‘the price you pay’ for being a woman or for being LGBTQI.
 The long-term impacts include depression, anxiety, and post-traumatic stress disorder, as well as a reduced sense of safety that can limit earnings, decrease mobility, and interrupt their ability to fully engage with civic life.
 Below you’ll find additional research on street harassment.

 Internationally, 17 of our sites have performed research on street harassment in their communities.
 Here are some selected results: